Jeznar/GitRepo/jez-lib/readme.md

 This function creates a new message at the current bottom of the *chat log* with a number of optional parameters to allow some simple formatting of the message.

-The simpilest use of this function is to just pass a string which will be posted.
+The simplest use of this function is to just pass a string which will be posted.

 jez.postMessage("Here is an example message")